Is it common?

 Children affected by this condition lack an important enzyme called aspartoacylase (ASPA).
 This natural chemical helps break N-acetylaspartic acid down into the building materials that form myelin.
 Without ASPA, myelin can’t form properly, and nerve activity in the brain and the rest of the central nervous system is affected.

 Both parents must carry the defective gene that causes an absence of ASPA in order for their child to develop Canavan disease.
-When both parents have the gene, each child will have a 25 percent chance of developing this genetic disorder.
+When both parents have the gene, each child will have a

 About one in 55 Ashkenazi Jews carry the Canavan disease genetic mutation.